 Section 21B.2 describes which activities are Discretionary Activities (Restricted) in respect of heritage areas.
 Consent may be refused or granted subject to conditions.
-Grounds for refusal and conditions will be restricted to the matters specified in the following rules.
+Grounds for refusal and conditions will be restricted to the matters specified in rule 21B.2.1.1 to 21B.2.1.4.